Blacklake-Roleplay/wrench/README.md

 Please read the licence.md.
 You are not allowed to sell what is provided in this project.

 ## I am virtual server provider:
-I am open to selling a copy without the common clause licence attached.
-Please reach out to dm@vamist.dev if you would like to strike a deal.
-It can include support & maintenance if required.
+You are not allowed to try sell this product as a feature of your platform.
+You may purchase a copy with the licence removed, where you can do what you want with it, which can also include support/maintenance if required (dm@vamist.dev).

 ## I am a zomboid host:
+You are free to use this, as long as you do not try to sell this product.
-I would appreciate credit, or if you are feeling generous, you can donate here: https://ko-fi.com/vamist .You can reach out to me at dm@vamist.dev if you need support or face issues.
+I would appreciate credit, or if you are feeling generous, you can donate here: https://ko-fi.com/vamist.

 # How do I use this?
 Here's a small guide

 ## Setup
-Wrench requires some initial environment variables to work.
+Wrench requires some initial environment variables to work, you can read the most up to date ones by doing `wrench -help.`

 #### Required:
 - `STEAM_WEB_KEY:xyz` You need to create a steam web api key and pass it here, you can create [one here](https://steamcommunity.com/dev).
 This is used to query steam's api for the latest workshop status
 - `ACF:path_to_file` You must provide a path to the server's steam workshop acf file.
 The file sits in steam's workshop folder.
 The file for Project Zomboid should be called `appworkshop_108600.acf`.
 This is used to parse what mods are actively used on the server.
 You should never manually edit this file.

 #### Optional:
-- ``DISCORD_WEB_HOOK`` You can provide a discord web hook here.
+- ``DISCORD_WEB_KEY`` You can provide a discord web hook here.
 The program will send a [small message to said channel with a timestamp to next restart](https://files.vamist.dev/sarcastic-wheat-komododragon/direct.png) (currently 5 mins) and the list of mods that have updated (NOTE: Only past everything after `https://discord.com/api/webhooks`, this was to keep the env less bloated)
+- ``USER_AGENT`` Is required if ``DISCORD_WEB_KEY`` is provided.
+This is attached to a request when scraping the changelog from steam.
+The format should include an email, and the programs name (example: `Wrench - Changelog fetcher - your@email.com`).

 ### How does it work?
 Key things to know:
 - It parses the acf file to get a collection of mods
-- It queries steam (in one call) with all the mods, and compares the timestamp
+- It queries steam (in one call) with all the mods, and compares the timestamp from the acf to the latest version.
 - Print's the mod(s) name that need to be updated in terminal (can be captured to be used elsewhere)
 - It will return two different types of exit/term codes depending on the result.

 ### Exit codes
 - 0 Means the server should restart, there's an update
-- 1 means there's no update/error/crash/ohgodrun
+- 1 and higher means there's no update/error/crash/oh-god-run

 ### Why use exit codes
 I just wanted something that worked without having to over-engineer it